-Denial letters will provide applicants with clear reasons based on published state guidelines or council priorities as well as include information on the reconsideration process.
+Denial letters are sent through the grants management system and provide applicants with clear reasons for the council’s decision based on published state guidelines or council priorities.
+The letter also includes information on the reconsideration process.

 Because these are public dollars, denied applicants are entitled to request reconsideration if they believe the LCC did not follow published state guidelines and/or council priorities.

 After sending out denial letters, LCCs must allow for a 15-day reconsideration period before notifying approved applicants.
 This waiting period is necessary because a request for reconsideration can result in a change in the amount of funding approved grants receive.